Sparse-Input Neural Network using Group Concave Regularization: Method

 \item[(2)] $\rho_\lambda$ is a concave penalty function parameterized by $\lambda \ge 0$.
 To simultaneously select variables and learn the neural network, we group the outgoing connections from each single input neuron that corresponds to each variable.
 The concave penalty function $\rho_\lambda$ is designed to shrink the weight vectors of specific groups to exact zeros, resulting in a neural network that utilizes only a small subset of the original variables.

-\item[(3)] $\alpha \|\bw\|_2^2$, where $\alpha > 0$, represents the ridge regularization term used to prevent overfitting in neural networks.
-Note that feature selection, employing $\rho_\lambda$, depends exclusively on the magnitudes of weights in the input layer.
-However, it is possible to diminish the influence of $\rho_\lambda$ by reducing all weights in the input layer while simultaneously allowing larger weights in other layers, without affecting the network's output.
-The ridge regularization addresses this issue by promoting smaller, well-balanced weights, thereby improving model stability and mitigating overfitting. \end{itemize}
+\item[(3)] The term $\alpha \|\bw\|_2^2$ is a ridge regularization that plays a critical role in ensuring both model stability and the effectiveness of the feature selection mechanism.
+Note that the group penalty $\rho_\lambda$ acts only on the input layer weights $\bW_0$.
+Without the ridge penalty ($\alpha=0$), a neural network could circumvent this penalty by shrinking $\bW_0$ while inflating weights in subsequent layers to compensate, leaving the network output unchanged and rendering feature selection ineffective.
+The ridge penalty prevents this compensatory behavior by regularizing the norms of all weights in the network ($\bw$), encouraging smaller and well-balanced weights throughout the architecture.
+Moreover, in Section 4, the ridge term is expressed as a norm constraint on the full parameter vector, which is essential for deriving our statistical guarantees. \end{itemize}

-Note that when the number of hidden layers $D=0$, the function $f_\bw$ reduces to a linear function, and the optimization problem in Eq. (\ref{eq:obj}) becomes the framework of elastic net \citep{zou2005regularization}, SCAD-$L_2$ \citep{zeng2014group}, and Mnet \citep{huang2016mnet}, with the choice of $\rho_{\lambda}$ to be LASSO, SCAD, and MCP, respectively.
+It should be noted that when the number of hidden layers $D=0$, the function $f_\bw$ reduces to a linear function, and the optimization problem in Eq. (\ref{eq:obj}) becomes the framework of elastic net \citep{zou2005regularization}, SCAD-$L_2$ \citep{zeng2014group}, and Mnet \citep{huang2016mnet}, with the choice of $\rho_{\lambda}$ to be LASSO, SCAD, and MCP, respectively.